Malta Philharmonic Orchestra

 The MPO also has a number of recordings to its name.
 Its CDs include a project with international record label Naxos featuring works by Maltese composer Charles Camilleri and two CD series published by Cameo Classics, Music of the 19th Century Jewish German Composers and British Composers Premiere Collections.
-A CD featuring the music of Polish composer Alexandre Tansman with the CPO Label is set to be released in 2018.
+A CD featuring the music of Polish composer Alexandre Tansman with the CPO Label was released in 2018.

 It is also responsible for the orchestral training and professional development of the next generation of Maltese musicians, through the MPO Academy and the Malta Youth Orchestra, which itself regularly gives concerts across Malta.
 At the same time, it is actively involved in organising educational programmes for children, through workshops and special performances.

 While it celebrates 50 years of music, the MPO remains intent on delivering quality orchestral music to the Maltese islands, all the time continuing to promote Malta’s musical heritage overseas.